-INST 190 - Directed Study
+INST 190 Directed Study

-INST 201 - Introduction to International Studies
+INST 201 Introduction to International Studies

 This course provides an introduction to the multi-disciplinary field of International Studies.

 Required for all International Studies majors and minors.
 Recommended for any first or second year student from any program of study with an interest in international affairs.

-INST 290 - Directed Study
+INST 290 Directed Study

-INST 302 - Top: International Difference
+INST 302 Top: International Difference

-This course number designates special topics which are offered on occasion as full semester courses by faculty members from the various disciplines which make up the International

-Studies Program.
-Such courses focus on subjects of current or special interests which are not normally a part of the regular curriculum and focus on international differences (e.g., cultural, political, economic) and particular regions of the world (e.g., area studies).
-International Differences elective; Area Studies elective (topic must pertain to area of Major/Minor study).
+This course number designates special topics which are offered on occasion as full semester courses by faculty members from the various disciplines which make up the International Studies Program.
+Such courses focus on subjects of current or special interests which are not normally a part of the regular curriculum and focus on international differences (e.g., cultural, political, economic) and particular regions of the world.
+International Differences Elective; region studies elective (topic must pertain to region of Major/Minor Study).